-How do you think things might change if you responded to yourself in the same way you typically respond to a close friend when you’re suffering?
+How do you think things might change if you responded to yourself in the same way you typically respond to a close friend when he or she is suffering?
 This exercise walks you through it.

 Self-Compassion Guided Meditations and Exercises